-OJ: Please insert the number of the Regulation contained in document COD 2011/0296.
+^{} OJ: Please insert the number of the Regulation contained in document PE-CONS 22/14 (2011/0296(COD)).

-- 3. Authorities as referred to in Article 74 as well as other bodies or natural and legal persons receiving confidential information under paragraph 1 of this Article or under Articles 82 and 92 may use it only in the course of their duties, in particular: - (a) to check that the conditions governing the taking-up of the business of investment firms are met and to facilitate the monitoring, on a non-consolidated or consolidated basis, of the conduct of that business, especially with regard to the capital adequacy requirements imposed by Directive 93/6/EEC, administrative and accounting procedures and internal-control mechanisms; - (b) to monitor the proper functioning of trading venues; - (c) to impose sanctions; - (d) in administrative appeals against decisions by the competent authorities; - (e) in court proceedings initiated under Article 79; - (f) in the extra-judicial mechanism for investors' complaints provided for in Article 80.
+- 2. The competent authority having been designated as the contact point in accordance with Article 79(1) may transmit the information received under paragraph 1 of this Article and under Articles 77 and 88 to the authorities referred to in Article 67(1).
+They shall not transmit it to other bodies or natural or legal persons without the express agreement of the competent authorities which disclosed it and solely for the purposes for which those authorities gave their agreement, except in duly justified circumstances.
+In this last case, the contact point shall immediately inform the contact point that sent the information. - 3.
+Authorities as referred to in Article 71 as well as other bodies or natural and legal persons receiving confidential information under paragraph 1 of this Article or under Articles 77 and 88 may use it only in the course of their duties, in particular: - (a) to check that the conditions governing the taking-up of the business of investment firms are met and to facilitate the monitoring, on a non-consolidated or consolidated basis, of the conduct of that business, especially with regard to the capital adequacy requirements imposed by Directive 2013/36/EU, administrative and accounting procedures and internal-control mechanisms; - (b) to monitor the proper functioning of trading venues; - (c) to impose sanctions; - (d) in administrative appeals against decisions by the competent authorities; - (e) in court proceedings initiated under Article 74; - (f) in the extra-judicial mechanism for investors' complaints provided for in Article 75.

-- 4. ESMA shall develop draft implementing technical standards to establish standard forms, templates and procedures for the exchange of information. - ESMA shall submit those draft implementing technical standards to the Commission by
+4. ESMA shall develop draft implementing technical standards to establish standard forms, templates and procedures for the exchange of information.

+ESMA shall submit those draft implementing technical standards to the Commission by \dots^ .